 - Note any further garden design advice you may need from related professionals such as structural engineers.

 Most clients choose a 2 hour site visit, a garden report, and often a simple drawing, so that they have a document to refer to for future reference.
-A consultation is also a great way to dip a toe into the world of garden design, and often clients who have been unsure go on to request a full design service.
+A consultation is also a great way to dip a toe into the world of garden design, and often clients go on to request a full design service.
 Either way, you as the client have the reassurance that you have a professional to help you through the sometimes daunting task of addressing your garden in a way that will make it function well and look beautiful for many years to come.